InseeFrLab/pynsee/README.rst

 ``pynsee`` package contains tools to easily search and download data from INSEE and IGN.

-``pynsee`` gives a quick access to more than 150 000 macroeconomic series, a dozen datasets of local data, numerous sources available on <https://www.insee.fr>
-as well as key metadata and SIRENE database containing data on all French companies.
+``pynsee`` gives a quick access to more than 150 000 macroeconomic series, a dozen datasets of local data, numerous sources available on `insee.fr <https://www.insee.fr>`_, geographical limits of administrative areas taken from IGN as well as key metadata and SIRENE database containing data on all French companies.
 Have a look at the detailed API page `api.insee.fr <https://api.insee.fr/catalogue/>`_.